 Impressions from Colombia

 I came back from Colombia in June 2017 and loved it so much I have written an article on my impressions from this amazing country.
 Colombia is becoming a digital nomad destination, mainly (and only) due to the popularity of Medellin, one of the world’s top trending digital nomad destinations.
 The article was published in Spanish in Colombia’s biggest Magazine (Semana) and received much more attention than expected (or wanted) on social media.
-I am publishing it in Spanish as it is a good read for digital nomad and long-term travelers who are living in Colombia, or planning to get there.
+I am publishing it in English as it is a good read for digital nomad and long-term travelers who are living in Colombia, or planning to get there.
 The bottom line of it all is that Colombia is a spectacular country going through a positive transition and should not be missed.
+Enjoy!

 I have just left Colombia after a 6 month visit and I already miss it.
 My name is Eli David, and since 2010 I have lived a nomadic lifestyle, switching between countries every 2 months.
 I am an economist and accountant originally from Israel who decided that it is better to see the world rather than stay in the same location.
 To date, I have lived in more than 60 countries and publish articles about the nomadic lifestyle at BecomeNomad.